A French Alps road trip: Chamonix, Annecy and Epernay

 What a journey.
 I hope you’ve enjoyed following along!

-Have you been to the French Alps?
+Have you been on a French Alps road trip?

 What were your favourite spots?
 I’d love to know!